devkitPro/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ## Bug Report

-[ If any section does not apply, replace its contents with "N/A". ] [ Lines between [ ] (square brackets) should be removed before posting. ]
+{ If any section does not apply, replace its contents with "N/A". }
+{ Lines between { } (braces) should be removed before posting. }

-[ * ]
+{ * }
-[ Note: If the bug or crash you encountered is related to; ] [ - software used to make "backups", ]
+{ Note: If the bug or crash you encountered is related to; }
+{ - software used to make "backups", }
-[ - software explicitly distributed for piracy, etc ]
+{ - software explicitly distributed for piracy, etc }
-[ then contributors will not provide support for your issue and your issue will be closed. ] [ Note: If you include links to websites who promote and encourage intellectual property infringment then those links and references to them will be removed.
-People who persistently include such links and/or argue about their removal will be blocked; ]
+{ then contributors will not provide support for your issue and your issue will be closed. }
+{ Note: If you include links to websites who promote and encourage intellectual property infringment then those links and references to them will be removed.
+People who persistently include such links and/or argue about their removal will be blocked; }

 ### What's the issue you encountered?

-[ Describe the issue in detail and what you were doing beforehand. ] [ Did you make any changes related to devkitPro tooling? ] [ If so, make sure to include details relating to what exactly you changed. ]
+{ Describe the issue in detail and what you were doing beforehand. }
+{ Did you make any changes related to devkitPro tooling? }
+{ If so, make sure to include details relating to what exactly you changed. }

 ### How can the issue be reproduced?

-[ * ]
+{ * }
-[ Include a detailed step by step process for recreating your issue. ]
+{ Include a detailed step by step process for recreating your issue. }

 ### Environment?